JuliaManifolds/juliamanifolds.github.io/docs/src/index.md

-[Manopt.jl](https://juliamanifolds.github.io/manopt/stable/) to perform optimization on Manifolds, [ManifoldDiffEq.jl](https://juliamanifolds.github.io/manifolddiffeq/) to solve differential equations, or [ManifoldDiff.jl](https://juliamanifolds.github.io/manifolddiff/stable/) to provide AD tools for functions deifned on manifolds.
+[Manopt.jl](https://juliamanifolds.github.io/manopt/stable/) to perform optimization on Manifolds, [ManifoldDiffEq.jl](https://juliamanifolds.github.io/manifolddiffeq/) to solve differential equations, or [ManifoldDiff.jl](https://juliamanifolds.github.io/manifolddiff/stable/) to provide AD tools for functions defined on manifolds.

 While all these packages have their own documentation, they are aggregated here as well using [MultiDocumenter.jl](https://github.com/JuliaComputing/MultiDocumenter.jl) to have a single place for all documentation, especially the overarching search functionality.